harvesthill/reddit-wiki-archive/steroids/trestolone.md

 When adding MENT, don't modify estrogen management.
 EQ/MENT or Primo/MENT ratio doesn't matter as much as the dose of Testosterone you're taking, as that's going to be the primary aromatizing compound unless solo.

 If you start MENT and begin to experience sides, just lower the dose.
 7α-Methylestradiol is very quick in and out, so more frequent dosing will cut down on spikes.
 Treat MENT like TNE—you wouldn't adjust your AI dose when introducing TNE.

+⚠️ Some users report trouble managing aromatization with MENT.
+Have Aromasin, Nolvadex or Raloxifine at the ready.
+On the other hand, the majority of users present with no sides.
+If you follow guidelines and titrate up from a cruise, this should never become an issue.

-* “There's essentially zero estrogen sides.
+* “There's essentially zero E2 sides.
 It's a side-effect-free, more powerful and effective love child of Trenbolone and Nandrolone that's so *ridiculously perfect* it feels almost too good to be true.”

 * “I experienced *no issues* at 350mg a week last off-season and I have absolutely zero idea why anyone would need to run MENT higher than that.”